 The North African country is currently under a state of emergency, with the British Foreign Commonwealth Office advising against all but essential travel to the majority of Tunisia.

 The country was put under a state of emergency after a series of terror attacks last year.

 In June 2015, 38 people were killed in Port El Kantaoui, in the North of Tunisia.
 Lone gunman, Seifeddine Rezgui, opened fire on the beach of the RIU Imperial Marhaba Hotel, before continuing to rampage through the pool area, and into the main building of the hotel.
 33 Britons were killed, along with 3 Irish nationals.

-After working with Tunisian authorities since the attack, the FCO have said: “Since the terrorist attack in Sousse in June 2015, we have been working closely with the Tunisian Authorities to investigate the attack and the wider threat from terrorist groups in Tunisia.
+After working with Tunisian authorities since the attack, the FCDO have said: “Since the terrorist attack in Sousse in June 2015, we have been working closely with the Tunisian Authorities to investigate the attack and the wider threat from terrorist groups in Tunisia.